melodyqxuan/FGSMP/README.md

 Given the limitations of <S,P,O>, which only extract the same type of limited information regardless of different event types, the authors of this paper propose to learn a better representation for the texts --- fine-grained events.

+One example regarding the different representation of the news text is given below.

+**INSERT THE EVENTS PIC HERE**

 This 'tutorial'/intro is divided into the following parts:
 1. Data and Data Processing